teracyhq/dev/docs/workflow.rst

         $ git fetch upstream
         $ git rebase upstream/master

-    By doing this, your branch will be merged with updates from others and it would make conflicts.
+    By doing this, your branch will be rebased with updates from others.
     If it has any conflict, you have to resolve them by:

     - Edit conflict file